RandoSigma/AudiusPlaylister/README.md

 8. CSS MODEL: I've tried to stick with ID references for specific directives in the CSS and to more easily communicate to the browser about style changes (such as button changes).
 I've also tried to adhere to a naming convention that identifies the CSS elements more atomically so that the names won't collide or conflict with your own site naming schemes.

+9. UI/UX DESIGN CONCERNS: The footprint of the embedded interfaces is fixed (you may notice extra space).
+This was by design so that there would be no JANKY load and display behavior on your web-site and various smaller screen displays.
+You can modify the height for example by adjusting the #aListWrap height.

-9. SIMPLE STRUCTURES: The code is very linear and exceedingly annotated/commented for clarity.
+10. SIMPLE STRUCTURES: The code is very linear and exceedingly annotated/commented for clarity.
 This code is for others to use so we must always code for the next programmer not just for ourselves.

 # HOW CAN I HELP DEVELOP THIS PROJECT?